stfxecutables/df-analyze/docs/arguments.md

                                       alternation of model evaluations and feature-space search / navigation strategy.

                           none:       Do not select features using any model.
+Always included by default.

   --embed-select {lgbm,linear,none} [{lgbm,linear,none} ...]